jchiare/railway-backend/README.md

 - Real-time streaming of messages using Server-Sent Events (SSE).
 - Integration with Discord to receive and process messages.
+- Uses LLM to determine category of message

 ## TODO